miguellcostillia/roboflow-counter/docs/PROJECT_STATE.md

 # Project State (Single Source of Truth)

-This file keeps the **current context** so that collaborators (and AI assistants) can resume work without chat history.
+This file keeps the **current context** so collaborators (and AI assistants) can resume work without chat history.

 ## Working Branch
 none